iRail/hyperRail/README.md

 ```

 ### Step 1: Install / Update dependencies ###
+In order to install the dependencies you have to run:
+`composer install`

-If you didn't have the project installed with composer you need to run `composer install`.
-If you do not yet have composer, get it here: http://getcomposer.org else if you have the project installed you can just use `composer update`.
+If you don't have composer, get it here: http://getcomposer.org

 When installing this for the first time, also run this: